 As you research your degree, there can be a lot of information to digest.
-To provide you with some clarity, this page offers answers to some of the frequently asked questions about this degree program.
-For other questions, please contact us at (866) 758-7670 to speak to a Program Manager, who can provide you with more information customized to your specific situation, needs, and concerns.
+To provide you with some clarity, this page offers answers to some of the frequently asked questions (FAQs) about the Master of Science in Health Administration program.
+For other questions, please contact us at (610) 660-3400 to speak to a program manager, who can provide you with more information customized to your specific situation, needs, and concerns.

 Work experience in health services is preferred.
 For those without a strong background in healthcare, a review of health-related undergraduate courses, internships, practicum experience, volunteer work, GPA, and overall work experience will be considered.

 You can apply at any time!
 Applications for the MS in Health Administration program are reviewed throughout the year.
 Request information below or contact a Program Manager at (610) 660-3400 for enrollment information.